gast04/gast04.github.io/_posts/2020-11-08-dl-resolve-attack.md

 ___
 # Background Information

-You might think, why we just do `return2libc`? and I thought that in the first moment as well but for a `return2libc` attack you always need a leak, like in this example the resolved address of `read`, then calculate the base address of the libc and then calculate the address of `system` or `exevp` or wathever.
+You might think, why we just dont do `return2libc`? and I thought that in the first moment as well but for a `return2libc` attack you always need a leak, like in this example the resolved address of `read`, then calculate the base address of the libc and then calculate the address of `system` or `exevp` or wathever.